Daniel Dromm

-Daniel Dromm (born November 27, 1955) is an American politician who served in the New York City Council from the 25th district from 2010 to 2021.
+Daniel Dromm (born November 27, 1955) is an American politician who served on the New York City Council from the 25th district from 2010 to 2021.
 He is a Democrat.
 The district includes East Elmhurst, Elmhurst and Jackson Heights in Queens.

 Life and career

-Dromm was born in Rego Park, but his family moved to Oyster Bay on Long Island when he was 5, and later to Manhasset when he was 9.
+Dromm was born in Rego Park, but his family moved to Oyster Bay on Long Island when he was 5, and to Manhasset when he was 9.
 He attended Catholic schools.
 Dromm graduated from Marist College and earned his master's degree at City College.

 A resident of Jackson Heights, Dromm began his first career as a public school teacher in 1984 at P.S.
 199 in Sunnyside.
 As an educator, he promoted teaching acceptance of LGBT individuals through the Rainbow Curriculum and publicly came out in 1992.
 Heavily involved in the Queens County Democratic Party, he served as Democratic District Leader in the 39th assembly district.

+In 1998, Ed Sedarbaum challenged incumbent New York State Senator George Onorato.
+Dromm worked as the campaign manager for Progressive Democratic candidate Ed Sedarbaum.
+Onorato won re-election to the State Senate on Election Day 1998.

 He is one of the first two openly gay City Council members from outside Manhattan.

-Dromm was featured prominently in the 2015 Frederick Wiseman documentary In Jackson Heights.
+Dromm was featured in the 2015 Frederick Wiseman documentary In Jackson Heights.